richardvenneman/appsignal-docs/source/metrics/host-metrics/heroku.html.md

 ### 4. Add a Logplex drain

-In order to get the Dyno's host metrics to AppSignal you have to create a new Logplex drain.

 !> **Warning**: This will send **all** of your app's logs to our endpoint, not just the metrics.
 Our endpoint only parses the Dyno's host runtime metrics and ignores the rest of your logs.

+In order to get the Dyno's host metrics to AppSignal you have to create a new Logplex drain.

 ```
 heroku drains:add "https://push.appsignal.com/2/logplex?api_key=<push_api_key>&name=<app_name>&environment=<app_environment>"
 ```

-Replace the `<push_api_key>`, `<app_name>` and `<app_environment>` placeholders with your AppSignal organization's Push API key, your app's name and environment.
+Make sure to replace the placeholders (`<push_api_key>`, `<app_name>` and `<app_environment>`) with your AppSignal organization's Push API key, your app's name and environment.
 Make sure your app's name and environment match exactly with your app's AppSignal configuration.
 These values are case sensitive.

 You can find your Push API key, app name and environment on AppSignal.com under "App settings" for an app in the sidebar navigation.